 While both condensed and evaporated milk do have a bit of a taste that tells you it was in a can, they both have a long shelf life, making them last in your kitchen cupboard just as well as a creamer!

 While there is a little bit of a canned milk taste to them, it is forgivable for the rich creamy thickness they give to your coffee.
-If you have a sweet tooth, you will love condensed milk in your coffee, it turns your brew into a viscous caramel-y sweet treat.
+If you have a sweet tooth, you will love condensed milk in your coffee, it’s the perfect sweetener as it turns your brew into a viscous caramel-y sweet treat.
+I think it produces a sweet, latte-like coffee.

 What is the Difference Between Condensed Milk and Evaporated Milk?

-Firstly, both condensed and evaporated milk start off as regular dairy milk.
-They are then evaporated until 60% of its water content has been removed.
+Firstly, both condensed and evaporated milk start off as regular dairy whole milk.
+They are then evaporated until 60% of their water content has been removed.

 That is all that makes up evaporated milk.
-It’s just very thick milk.
+It’s just very thick milk and is sugar-free.

 Evaporated milk is a thick preserved milk in a can.
 Condensed milk is a thick preserved sugary milk in a can.